secretstartups/handbook/content/handbook/marketing/developer-relations/workflows-tools/discord.md

 To ensure we keep a positive, welcoming, and inclusive environment for everyone to contribute, all members of our Discord server must adhere to our [Community Code of Conduct](https://about.gitlab.com/community/contribute/code-of-conduct/) at all times.

 The Developer Relations team manages the Discord server with support from Contributor Success.
-If you have questions or want to request a GitLab team member role, ping `@community-team` in the `#developer-relations` Slack channel.
+If you have questions or want to request a GitLab team member role, ping `@devrel-team` in the `#developer-relations` Slack channel.

 ## Discord Community Overview